ThomasDerZweifler/backbone-mongodb/README.md

-# backbone-mongodb
+# Backbone-mongodb

 Backbone-mongodb extension provides MongoDB compatible models that support MongoDB Extended JSON format.

+# Background

 MongoDB import and export utilities and MongoDB REST Interfaces uses MongoDB Extended JSON for the documents.
-An ID in MongoDB Extended JSON is presented as following.
+For example an indentifier in MongoDB Extended JSON is presented as following.

 ```
 {
   "$oid": "<id>"
 }
 ```

+Visit [http://docs.mongodb.org/manual/reference/mongodb-extended-json/] for more information about MongoDB Extended JSON.

 # Usage